conornash/cglisp/README.md

 A simple implementation of Conway's Game of Life (CGL) for Emacs, written in Emacs Lisp.

+## This project is not stable yet
+It doesn't work properly at this time

 ## Installation

 Requires Emacs 24.1 or greater.